 Bullet Journaling is a method of personal organization developed by designer Ryder Carroll.
 The system organizes scheduling, reminders, to-do lists, brainstorming, and other organizational tasks into a single notebook.

 I’ve tried more elaborate journals and found them to be overly complex and exhaustive.
 None quite fit my needs, way of thinking, and processing.
-I would surmise to myself that I should make my own as I either tried to manipulate a journal or just ignored entire sections of a $50 waist of money.
+I surmise that I should make my own as I either tried to manipulate a journal to fit my process or never used all the unique features.

 What I like most about bullet journaling is the creativity of the bullets you use to signify tasks, meetings, bills, alerts, etc. It fits my personality, and I can adjust and improve my process as I go along.